-The practice assessed and monitored the physical health of people with mental illness, severe mental

-- illness, and personality disorder by providing access to health checks, interventions for physical activity, obesity, diabetes, heart disease, cancer and access to 'stop smoking' services. - There was a system for following up patients who failed to attend for administration of long term medication. - When patients were assessed to be at risk of suicide or self-harm the practice had arrangements in place to help them to remain safe. - Patients at risk of dementia were identified and offered an assessment to detect possible signs of dementia.
-When dementia was suspected there was an appropriate referral for diagnosis. - The practice offered annual health checks to patients with a learning disability.
+- The practice assessed and monitored the physical health of people with mental illness, severe mental illness, and personality disorder by providing access to health checks, interventions for physical activity, obesity, diabetes, heart disease, cancer and access to 'stop smoking' services.
+There was a system for following up patients who failed to attend for administration of long term medication. - When patients were assessed to be at risk of suicide or self-harm the practice had arrangements in place to help them to remain safe. - Patients at risk of dementia were identified and offered an assessment to detect possible signs of dementia.
+When dementia was suspected there was an appropriate referral for diagnosis. - The practice offered annual health checks to patients with a learning disability. - The practices performance on quality indicators for mental health was in line with local and national averages.